tylerjwoodfin/tools/kasalights/README.md

 ## usage

 - `python3 main.py {device name} {on/off}`
-  - When first run (or when `securedata -> 'lights'` is deleted), it will discover devices on the current network.
+  - When first run (or when `cabinet -> 'lights'` is deleted), it will discover devices on the current network.

 ## dependencies